New European Commentary

 Jdg 20:5 The men of Gibeah came after me and surrounded the house at night.
 They intended to kill me, and they raped my concubine and she is dead-

-There was a requirement of two witnesses in the Mosaic law (Num.
+There was a requirement of two witnesses in the Mosaic law, especially for murder (Num.
 35:30; Dt.
 17:6, 19:15).
+This was because typically the accuser is a witness; but other witnesses are required rather than the word of one accuser.
 But the Levite alone testifies; the old host doesn't.
 The rape of his daughter isn't mentioned by the Levite, surely because he doesn't want to bring the old man as a witness.
 The law required that Israel's judges were to "make a thorough enquiry" (Dt.
 17:4; 19:18) in such cases.
 They treat Gibeah as an idolatrous city (Dt.
 13:13-18) but without the required careful investigation beforehand.
+And the rape of a woman by "some" of the men of the city isn't the same as a whole city turning to idolatry.
 There is no "thorough enquiry".
 The Levite's testimony is simply believed, even though we as readers know that he is being deceptive.
 Because what he says doesn't match fairly with what we know happened from Jud.
 19. He speaks in the Hebrew of "the lords [Heb. baal] of Gibeah" when there is only mention of the "men" [Heb. ish] of Gibeah doing the crime in Jud.
 19:5.
 He says that the men tried to kill him when in fact they wanted to rape him.
 He says they raped his concubine "and she is dead", using language in such a way as to lead the hearers to think they murdered her.
 But he is conflating murder with rape.

 Jdg 20:6 I took my concubine and cut her in pieces and sent her throughout all the country of the inheritance of Israel because they have committed this disgraceful and abominable act in Israel-